MicrosoftDocs/azure-docs/articles/virtual-machine-scale-sets/tutorial-use-custom-image-cli.md

 ## Create a scale set from the image
-Create a scale set from the specialized image using [az vmss create](/cli/azure/vmss#az-vmss-create).
+Create a scale set from the specialized image using [`az vmss create`](/cli/azure/vmss#az-vmss-create).

-Create the scale set using [az vmss create](/cli/azure/vmss#az-vmss-create) using the --specialized parameter to indicate the the image is a specialized image.
+Create the scale set using [`az vmss create`](/cli/azure/vmss#az-vmss-create) using the --specialized parameter to indicate the the image is a specialized image.

 Use the image definition ID for `--image` to create the scale set instances from the latest version of the image that is available.
 You can also create the scale set instances from a specific version by supplying the image version ID for `--image`.